 719 Public Administration Analysis and Evaluation I (3).
 Corequisite, PUBA 720.
 First course in a two-course sequence introducing students to applied research design, data collection, data management, data analysis, and analytical reporting to allow them to conduct original research, be informed consumers of other research, and ultimately improve public program planning and evaluation decisions.

 720 Public Administration Analysis and Evaluation II (POLI 725) (3).
 See POLI 725 for description.

 721 Professional Communications (3).
 Prepares students to communicate clearly and effectively as public service leaders, which includes reading, listening, and thinking critically; writing and speaking clearly, concisely, and unambiguously; giving organized and convincing oral presentations; and using appropriate tools and tone in preparing oral and written communications for diverse audiences.

-722 Politics of the Administrative Process (POLI 722) (3).
+722 Federal Policies and Institutions (POLI 722) (3).
 The motivations of public agency officials, interactions between bureaucracies and other political actors, and alternative strategies to control bureaucratic power and discretion in making, implementing, and evaluating public policies.

 723 Human Resource Management (3).
 Students gain skills in traditional HRM functions such as hiring, compensation, and discipline, as well as contemporary managerial responsibilities, such as motivating a diverse workforce.
 This course provides students with an overview of traditional and contemporary issues and trends in HRM and introduces core legal constraints on personnel systems.